Pumpkin muffins – the savoury kind

 Savoury pumpkin muffins – fast and easy muffin recipe

-I made a mistake.
+First time I made these muffins I made a mistake.

 I forgot the sugar in my sweet and spicy pumpkin muffins.